Lakes sewer project nearly complete

 FLINT — A major expansion and update by the Steuben Lakes Regional Waste District is expected to be substantially complete next week.

 The final work in the main portion of the project includes installing generators, said engineer Steve Henschen.
-Laterals are being drilled now at Lone Tree Point, one of the last frontiers for the project along with Cranston’s Reef.
+Laterals are being drilled now at Lone Tree Point on Lake James, one of the last frontiers for the project along with Cranston’s Reef on Big Otter Lake.

+In the meantime, during Thursday evening’s telephonic meeting, the district board of trustees approved an emergency declaration to expedite major repairs at two pump stations that are not part of the current project.

 The board members — who all called in except Lyndon Tucker, who has been absent from most recent meetings — enacted the emergency declaration and gave board President Rob Moreland authority to sign construction contracts.